olimorris/hledger-forecast/README.md

 Let's examine what's going on in this config file:

-- Firstly, we're telling the app to create two monthly transactions and repeat them, forever, starting from March 2023
+- We're telling the app to create two monthly transactions and repeat them, forever, starting from March 2023
-- Notice we're also using [virtual postings](https://hledger.org/1.29/hledger.html#virtual-postings) (designated by the brackets).
-This makes it easy to filter them out with the `-R` or `--real` option in hledger
+- We're telling the app to link them both to the `Assets:Bank` account
+- We've added descriptions to make it easy to follow in our output file
-- We have also specified a currency; the default (`USD`) will be used if you do not, however
+- Finally, we're telling the app to use the `GBP` currency; the default (`USD`) will be used if this is not specified

 ### Periods

 Besides monthly recurring transactions, the app also supports the following periods:

-- `quarterly` - For transactions every _3 months_ from the given start date
+- `quarterly` - For transactions every _3 months_
-- `half-yearly` - For transactions every _6 months_ from the given start date
+- `half-yearly` - For transactions every _6 months_
-- `yearly` - Generate transactions _once a year_ from the given start date
+- `yearly` - Generate transactions _once a year_
 - `once` - Generate _one-time_ transactions on a specified date
 - `custom` - Generate transactions every _n days/weeks/months_